effbiae/d/readme.md

   each     f'x      !:'!3
   scan     F\x      +\!3
   over     F/x      +/!3
-lambdas are monadic (only mention x) no variables other than lambdas doesn't remember previous lines' lambdas
+functions are monadic (only mention x) no variables other than functions doesn't remember previous lines' functions
 ```
 ### source
 ```
 c      the transpiler
-c.c    output routines and adverbs k.edu  submodule -- kept up to date with shakti p.py   the parser g.c    this will be generated after running c (it's the transpilation)
+c.c    print and adverbs
+k.edu  submodule -- kept up to date with shakti p.py   the parser g.c    this will be generated after running c (it's the transpilation)